First Time Homebuyer

 Buying your first home is both a bold, new phase of independence and a time of careful contemplation.
 You’re negotiating the most significant purchase of your life, and you shouldn’t have to do it alone.

 Ark Mortgage can simplify the finance process to help you transition from tenant to homeowner.
 We customize the best loan type, make sure you sign on the correct line at closing, and everything in between.
 Our Personal Mortgage Advisors are here to help you through the process.

-Many of our home loans close in 30 days or less – so you’ll be moving into the home of your dreams more quickly than you ever thought possible.
-When you’re ready to become a homeowner, Ark is ready to help get you there.
+Many of our loans close in 30 days or less – so the home of your dreams is never too far away.
+When you’re ready to become a homeowner, we’re here to help.